johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 1. Push the classes further apart, increasing the numerator.
 2. Pack the members of each class closer together, decreasing the denominator.

 One downside of the Dunn Index is that because it compares a minimum with a maximum, it is sensitive to outliers.
 As such, there are a number of variations that try to mitigate this.
 The one we will use here involves dropping all members of a class that are beyond the 95th percentile of the distances from the centroid of that class.
-This ensures that a single errant embedding does not torpedo the Dunn Index.
+This ensures that a single errant embedding does not torpedo the metric.
 It’s a simple way to make the Dunn Index more robust to outliers, and it works well in practice.
 The code for this is available in the source code repository.

 If we compute the Dunn Index for our current softmax model, we get a value of 5.31.
 Now let’s look at how we can improve the model.